Equivalent theories of liquid crystal dynamics: Two equivalent reductions for nematic systems

-Notice that the projection $J\bnu\cdot\bn$ of the angular momentum $J\bnu$ on the director $\bn$ is a constant of motion of EL dynamics that can be set equal to zero because of the rod-like nature of the uniaxial molecules, as explained in \cite{GBTr2010}.
-However, when disclination lines are present, molecules may change their shape (e.g., from uniaxial to biaxial) and the projection $J\bnu\cdot\bn$ cannot be a constant.
-The next section considers an alternative reduction for nematic systems, which can be naturally extended to account for disclination dynamics.
+Notice that we have {$\bn\cdot\delta\ell_1/\delta\bnu=0$, which means that there is no angular momentum ${\delta\ell_1/\delta\bnu}$ in the direction of the director $\bn$.
+This is interpreted in terms of the rod-like nature of uniaxial molecules}, as explained in \cite{GBTr2010}.
+However, when disclination lines are present, molecules may change their shape (e.g., from uniaxial to biaxial) and the projection $\bn\cdot\delta\ell_1/\delta\bnu$ cannot be a constant.
+The next section considers an alternative reduction for nematic systems, which can be naturally extended to account for disclination dynamics. { \begin{remark}[Kinetic energy]{\rm Notice that one can replace the first term in the Lagrangian \eqref{UnreducedLagrangian} by the expression